Where to Eat in Tamarindo

 Breakfast Grinds (Facebook)

 Grinds is one of the best breakfast spots in town.
 Owned by the former owner of Kahiki’s, Grinds is a local favorite.
 We would eat there for breakfast every day if we could.
 Be sure to try the Breakfast Burritos, they are delish!
 No credit cards at Grinds, so be sure to bring cash.
-Grinds shares a space with Aqua, which is a discotheque in the evenings.
+They have completed a brand new remodel as well now, so expect to see even more of Grinds in the future!

 El Vaquero (Facebook)